rayworks/DroidCast/README.md

 <h2 id="usage">Common usage:</h2>

 ### Note:
-Once apk file installed, you can use the [cmd_tool](/automation.py) to automate the following `adb` related operations.
+Once apk file installed, you can use the [python scripts](/scripts/automation.py) to automate the following `adb` related operations.

 * Install the apk properly on the phone (Don't install it via `Run 'app'` from Android Studio).